Drop impact on superheated surfaces: from capillary dominance to non-linear advection dominance: Minimum thickness for impacts in the absence of evaporation

 Similarly, the advective contribution $\tilde{\mathbf{u}} \cdot \nabla \tilde{\mathbf{u}}$ diverges as $\tilde{h}_n^{-5/2}$, faster than the liquid pressure gradient.
 The breakdown of the similarity solution in the non-linear inertia dominated regime occurs for

 and we expect to observe the transition from the surface tension dominated regime to the advection dominated regime for $\Wen\Stn^{-2/3} \approx 1$.

-In figure \ref{figB}(a), we plot the minimum thickness for the impact of water and ethanol drops on isothermal glass substrates measured by \citet{ruiter2012} and for the impact of ethanol drops on isothermal mica substrates performed in the context of this study.
+In figure \ref{figB}(a), we plot the minimum thickness for the impact of water and ethanol drops on \revP{room temperature} glass substrates measured by \citet{ruiter2012} and for the impact of ethanol drops on \revP{room temperature} mica substrates performed in the context of this study.
 The data for both water and ethanol drops are compatible with the predictions of equation \eqref{isocapscaling}.
 Indeed, all experiments fulfil the condition $\Wen\Stn^{-2/3} \ll 1$, suggesting that they lie in the capillary regime (figure \ref{figB}b).
-The occurrence of liquid-solid contact prevents us from observing the non-linear inertia dominated regime for these isothermal impacts.
+The occurrence of liquid-solid contact prevents us from observing the non-linear inertia dominated regime for these impacts \revP{in the absence of evaporation}.